 Enter your email id to get the downloadable right in your inbox!

-So first things first.
-What is punctuation?
-What’s all the rage for?
-Is it really as necessary as people say it is?
-Well, it turns out, punctuating your writing is quite important.
-Without it, your readers [and perhaps even your editor] are likely to descend into an eternal vortex of madness.
+Turns out, punctuating your writing is quite important.
+Without it, your readers [and perhaps even your editor] are likely to descend into an eternal vortex of madness!
 You could be the world’s best writer, but if you don’t punctuate properly… well, let’s just say that you should just stick to saving trees instead.

 Punctuation marks are a series/set of symbols commonly used to separate parts of a sentence or sentence itself.
-Each type of punctuation mark plays a particular function in how they do that.
-It is how words jumbled up together make sense.
-They aid the reader in reading and interpreting the text correctly.
+Each type of punctuation mark plays a particular function in helping a series of words make sense.
+They aid the reader in interpreting your text correctly.
 Needless to say, a misplaced punctuation mark can make all the difference in the world.

 A punctuation mark’s mission (should it be accepted), irrespective of where or how it is used, is to make the meaning of your sentence clearer.
 What this means for your writing is that you cannot insert a mark wherever and whenever you want to, simply because you want to.
 The rules of punctuation are part of a standardized system of language that needs to be adhered to.

 The English language has 14 punctuation marks, which we will go through one by one and also provide you with examples that illustrate how to use each punctuation mark in a sentence.

 Let’s start with the three most commonly used punctuation marks.
 These three are the ones you’re most likely to use, irrespective of what you’re writing.